 The Tribute Series is a dedication to a Canadian for an outstanding achievement in their field.
-Each year, the Meyer Family will donate $5,000 toward a non-for profit foundation, endowment or scholarship as a way of encouraging or honoring the legacies of these Canadians.
+Each year, the Meyer Family will donate $5,000 toward a not-for profit foundation, endowment or scholarship as a way of encouraging or honouring the legacies of these Canadians.

 Our list of honorees:

 2015 – Hawksworth Young Chef Scholarship

 2011 – Winnifred Mary Stewart

 2008 – Steve Yzerman